-At the beginning of each AD/CVD, safeguard, or LHT investigation, the Secretary signs and issues an APO applicable to the proceeding.
+At the beginning of each antidumping, countervailing duty, and safeguards investigation (including a suspended investigation) or review of an outstanding antidumping or countervailing duty order, the Secretary signs and issues an APO applicable to the proceeding.
 The APO contains a list of obligations that must be assumed by a person to whom BPI/CBI is disclosed under the APO.
-Those obligations vary by statutory provision, and include such requirements as not divulging BPI/CBI to unauthorized persons, using the BPI/CBI only for the relevant investigation and certain related litigation, properly storing and transmitting BPI/CBI, and reporting possible breaches of the APO.
-The APO also specifies when and how BPI/CBI disclosed under the APO must be returned or destroyed and describes the sanctions that may be imposed on a person who breaches his or her obligations under the APO.
-APO signatories should carefully read the provisions of the APO's requirements and direct any questions to the Secretary.
+Those obligations include such requirements as not divulging BPI/CBI to unauthorized persons, using the BPI/CBI only for the relevant investigation and certain related litigation, properly storing and transmitting BPI/CBI, and reporting possible breaches of the APO.
+The APO also specifies when and how BPI/CBI disclosed under the APO must be returned or destroyed, and describes the sanctions that may be imposed on a person who breaches his or her obligations under the APO.

-Please note that the APO form requires safeguarding all BPI/CBI that a person receives in an investigation (other than BPI/CBI otherwise available to him/her, such as BPI/CBI received by an attorney from his/her client).
+Please note that the APO form requires safeguarding of all BPI/CBI a person receives in an investigation (other than BPI/CBI otherwise available to him/her, e.g., BPI/CBI received by an attorney from his/her client).
 If, for example, a person subject to the APO receives BPI/CBI that was erroneously included in the public version of a brief, the person nevertheless must protect the BPI/CBI from further disclosure, including by attempting to retrieve copies of the brief from recipients who are not under the APO.

-You should note that there are three different sets of forms: (1) AD/CVD investigations; (2) safeguard investigations; and (3) LHT investigations.
-The forms are labeled in the upper right-hand corner.
+You should note that there are two different sets of forms: one for AD/CVD (including five-year review) investigations (see Appendix A); the other for safeguards investigations (see Appendix B).
+The forms are labeled in the upper right-hand comer.
 Although the APO forms may be photocopied and downloaded from the Internet, they may not be retyped or altered in any way.